-Record on a concern form and hand to DSL immediately.
+Record on CPOMS and assign to DSL immediately.

 DSL will make the relevant enquiries and actions will be feedback to reporting staff member on a need to know basis.

 One off immediate concerns will be added to the termly file and recorded on Shared/Safeguarding-Protect.